Back to GANs Hub

 The Minimax Game

-The GAN framework consists of two players:
+The GAN framework has two players:

 $$ \min_G \max_D \; V(D, G) = \mathbb{E}_{x \sim p_{\text{data}}(x)}[\log D(x)] + \mathbb{E}_{z \sim p_z(z)}[\log(1 - D(G(z)))] $$